Nicollet Mall: Today

-On August 26, 2020, some Nicollet Mall stores, including Target, Saks Off 5th and Nordstrom Rack were looted after a false report that a homicide suspect, who was revealed on video to have killed himself, was shot and killed by Minneapolis police near Nicollet Mall.
-The Mall's Sushi Train, The Devil's Advocate, Brit's Pub, and Caribou Coffee also suffered property damage and some looting.
-However, only Brit's Pub experienced a fire, which was extinguished before it could cause large-scale property damage.
+While Nicollet Mall is no longer the retail destination it once was, future revitalization plans continue to spark discussion amongst local lawmakers and business interest groups.

 Holidazzle Parades

 The Holidazzle Parades were a series of evening parades on Nicollet Mall in downtown Minneapolis.
 The parades were held from the day after Thanksgiving until a couple days before Christmas.
 The event started in the early 1990s to increase business for downtown stores.

 Macy's, sponsor of the Macy's Thanksgiving Day Parade in New York City and the Celebrate the Season Parade in Pittsburgh, was a sponsor, as was Minneapolis–based Target.

 In 2013, organizers announced the parades would be discontinued in favor of a new German-style Christmas market called "Holidazzle Village".
 Located on Nicollet Mall at Peavey Plaza during its first two years, the village features live music, fireworks and local and international vendors.
 It moved in 2015 to Loring Park and runs during a period between Thanksgiving and Christmas.
-No parade is planned in 2020 caused by the COVID-19 pandemic.

 A fictionalized version of the parade appeared in the 1996 Arnold Schwarzenegger film Jingle All The Way.
 The parade event in the movie was called the "Wintertainment Parade," was shown occurring during the day instead of at night, and was not shot in Minneapolis, although much of the film was shot locally.